sstsimulator/sst-docs/docs/core/unitalgebra/class.md

 ---
 title: SST::UnitAlgebra
+keywords: [seconds, bytes, bits, events, Hz, hz, Bps, bps, event, SI, unit]
 ---

 The UnitAlgebra class can be used to manipulate values with units that are common in architectural simulations.
-The class includes support for basic arithmetic with units (addition, subtraction, multiplaction, division), as well as conversion between related units such as bits and bytes.
+The class includes support for basic arithmetic with units (addition, subtraction, multiplication, division), as well as conversion between related units such as bits and bytes.
 UnitAlgebra also handles SI units.

 Each UnitAlgebra consists of a value, stored in a decimal fixed point format, and units, which can include both a numerator and denominator (e.g., bytes/second).